avereon/xenon/README.md

 * **Tasks and Executors** - Xenon provides functionality for program tasks and two separate executors (execution queues) for fast running tasks and slow running tasks.
 All internal program tasks use these executors as well.
+* **Search and Index** - Xenon provides common search and index functionality.
+  Mod developers are encouraged to provide indexed content for users to find what they need quickly.
+Settings and actions are indexed by default.

 ### Product Roadmap